 Southerly-facing windows will bathe your Xanadu in far too much sunlight, so avoid these.
 If the leaves of your philodendron xanadu are turning yellow it’s most likely because you’ve given it too much light.

 Too much light will cause yellow patches and spots as well as brown tips that will look burned and even brittle.

 Northerly-facing windows are just as bad but in a completely different way.
 Philodendron Xanadu’s won’t get enough sunlight when placed in front of a North facing window.

-REMEMBER: This particular philodendron variety is more picky about it;s light than most other philodendron
+REMEMBER: The philodendron xanadu is more picky about it’s light than most other philodendron varieties.

 How to Know if your Xanadu is Receiving the Correct Amount of light?